tolik-punkoff/csharp-examples/README.md

 one-sym-string - Generate one symbol string (For and StringBuilder)

-add-leader-zero - Add leader zero's to string representation of a number
+add-leader-zero - Add leader zero's to string representation of a number (not optimal solution)

 add-leader-zero-writeline - Add leader zero's to string representation of a number in Console.WriteLine function

+add-leader-zero-string-format - Add leader zero's to string representation of a number with String.Format function